Getting around on two wheels

 In particular, we have to point out the Florence's city hall has decided that cyclists are not allowed to go down one-way streets in the opposite sense even though it is common in many other European countries.
 Previous administrations had tried to work out a system to identify streets that were wide enough to be "safe" for cyclists to use in the opposite sense of direction but current rules have decided finally 100% to not allow cyclists to do so at all!
 So pay attention where you are, especially in the city center, and follow the flow of traffic.
 If caught going in the wrong direction, fines are around 41 euro.
 Residents are not happy: many one-way streets make getting down one block a long and tortourous trip, many times going around and around.
 The solution: get off the bike and walk the part in the opposite direction to get to where you are heading a bit faster.

-The city plans by 2020 to add another 1000 bike racks to the city, for now there often isn't a place to park bikes.
+The city plans to keep adding/updating bike racks to the city, for now there often isn't a place to park bikes.
 Do not park them along sidewalks where they block pedestrians!
 Try to find a bike rack and park there or nearby.
 Also, get down from the bike to cross along crosswalks, don't ride on them.

 Getting around by motorbike